Mosh (wrestler): Lo Down (2000–2001)

-Independent circuit (2001–present)
+Independent circuit (2001–2013)

-After being released form the WWF in August 2001, Chaz wrestled occasionally on the independent circuit in Florida and Maryland Championship Wrestling.
+After being released from the WWF in August 2001, Chaz wrestled occasionally on the independent circuit in Florida and Maryland Championship Wrestling.

 On August 6, 2005, Chaz defeated Norman Smiley for the MXPW Heavyweight Championship in Okeechobee, Florida.
 He dropped the title to The Warlord on April 29, 2006.

 On February 12, 2011, Mosh reunited with Thrasher for the first time since WWF in June 2000.
 That night they defeated Christian York and Danny Doring at Maryland Wrestling Federation in Severn, Maryland.

 Mosh and Thrasher appeared on the Ring of Honor pay-per-view Best in the World on June 24, 2012 as the masked tag team Guardians of Truth, managed by Truth Martini.
 They lost to the Briscoe Brothers.
 Later on, the two would unmask themselves and go on to compete as the Head Bangers.

 Warrington also plays outfield for the nationally ranked Fort Lauderdale professional kickball team "The Meatballs".
 In 2013, he joined Ring Warriors under the nickname That Simply Tremendous Dude.
 On October 14, 2013, he presented his Simply Tremendous Delegate Adam Barisano.
 The next week, Warrington turned heel, defeating Shooter Storm.